An education pack for teachers

 Contemporary art is art that is being made now, in our current time, or fairly recently.
 Contemporary artists work with all sorts of materials: some use traditional materials such as paint, textiles and clay, some work with performance, film or make works outdoors in the environment, and some use digital technologies.
 An artist may work in several different forms.
 Contemporary art is sometimes collaborative, meaning the artist doesn’t work alone but works jointly with other artists or with people with different skills.
 The art is often about the ideas and meaning the artist wants to convey, as well as what the artwork looks like and how it is made.

-The Silver Wave This 12 minute film by the critically acclaimed artist Michelle Williams Gamaker was commissioned by RAMM in 2020 and will be displayed in the World Cultures gallery until 25th July 2021.
+This 12 minute film by the critically acclaimed artist Michelle Williams Gamaker was commissioned by RAMM in 2020 and was displayed in the World Cultures gallery until 25th July 2021.
 It is inspired by objects from the World Cultures collection and by the incredible story of Ada Blackjack, an Iñupiat woman and the only surviving member of an expedition to Wrangel Island in the Arctic in 1921.
 Ada was employed as a seamstress and cook for four explorers, who hoped to claim the island for the British Empire.
 However, the four men fell ill and eventually died or disappeared while attempting to seek help, leaving Ada to survive alone on the island for three long months.
 The words you hear in the film are unedited extracts from Ada’s diary, expressing her concern for her young son Bennett, who she reluctantly left behind in a care home.
 Ada’s words are narrated by Iñupiat poet and writer Carrie Ayagaduk Ojanen, from the Ugiuvamiut tribe of King Island.
 Ada was taught English by the Christian missionaries who raised her.
 Like many Indigenous people at that time, she was relocated and suffered the suppression of her native language along with an inadequate education.
 Ada may not have had a strong command of any language.
 Carrie Ayagaduk Ojanen asks that, ‘the listener hears the context of the broken language in the broken world’.
 Ada’s was a world of cultural upheaval and colonial violence that Indigenous peoples were forced into.
 In the film, Michelle Williams Gamaker projects archival images and lighting effects over the objects to evoke the Arctic.
 The Silver Wave film also includes Mexican rain gods, Thai dancer figurines and Indian tourist souvenirs, objects that are currently kept in the museum’s stores.

-Making the film Michelle Williams Gamaker tells stories to enable us to see history from a different viewpoint.
+Michelle Williams Gamaker tells stories to enable us to see history from a different viewpoint.
 She particularly wants us to hear the voices of people who were not in positions of power and whose stories have not been heard or remembered.
 Historical events, such as the Wrangel Island expedition, have generally been told from the viewpoint of more powerful people of the time, such as white, male explorers.
 The experiences of someone like Ada -a native woman – would, historically, have been overlooked.
 Fortunately, Ada wrote a diary which has survived, and this gives us another way of seeing things.

-Activities and Themes For ease of planning, themes and activities are listed under the curriculum areas PSHE, Geography, Technology, Art, and English, but the activities are generally cross-curricular.
+For ease of planning, themes and activities are listed under the curriculum areas PSHE, Geography, Technology, Art, and English, but the activities are generally cross-curricular.
 For example, an art activity can also involve thinking about feelings (PSHE) and using geographical knowledge.
 Teachers can select, adapt, emphasize or extend the aspects most appropriate for their class.
 Activities are a mix of short, long, individual and group activities.
 Group activities are designed to encourage the children to work together, as one of the consequences of the pandemic is that many children have missed out on opportunities to play and learn in groups with other children.

 Links to further resources are provided at the end of this pack.